This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 5. Expired Medicines

 To dispose of them properly, put them in Ziploc bag before making its way to the trash can.
-This will prevent any leakage or spillage.
+This will prevent any leaks.

 6. Expired Makeup